lolik20/lolik20/README.md

 ### Hi there 👋, My name is Max
 #### I am .NET Developer
-Have good knowledges in .NET Core and C#, also develop on Swift and learning SwiftUI in free time.
+Have good knowledges in .NET Core and C#, also develop on React and learning React.TS in free time.
 Like to work in team.
 Not toxic

-Skills: C# / .NET CORE / SWIFT / JS / HTML / CSS
+Skills: C# / .NET CORE / JS / HTML / CSS

 - 🔭 I’m currently working on CRM airport system
 - 🌱 I’m currently learning RabbitMQ and Message Brokers